45+ TypeScript Generics Interview Questions 2025: Constraints, Utility Types & Patterns

 The answer is simple: any disables TypeScript's compiler entirely for that code path, while generics preserve type information through transformations.
 Understanding this distinction—and when to use constraints, conditional types, and the infer keyword—is what TypeScript interviews actually test.

-Imagine you're writing a simple utility function that returns the first element of an array.
-Here's the naive approach:
+Consider a function that returns the first element of an array.
+With any, TypeScript has no idea what type is returned:

 function firstElement(arr: any[]): any {